ckaestne/seaibib/README.md

 > Position paper listing a number of open research challenges for AI engineering in several application domains.
 These observations are based on consulting and interviews with companies (small start-ups to large corporations) in various domains, though no clear traceability is provided.
 Main focus is on ML components rather than the whole system.

+Muiruri, Dennis, Lucy Ellen Lwakatare, Jukka K Nurminen, and Tommi Mikkonen. "[Practices and Infrastructures for ML Systems–An Interview Study](https://www.techrxiv.org/articles/preprint/Practices_and_Infrastructures_for_ML_Systems_An_Interview_Study/16939192)."
+Preprint, 2021.

+> Another interview study with data scientists, here with 23 data scientists in Finland, asking about processes and tools around ML pipelines (model centric, not system focused).
+List of actually used tools is interesting, seems fairly advanced, providing a strong contrast with the technical debt paper.

 ## 16. Other Lists